vremenar/rpi-setup/README.md

 Traefik handles Let's Encrypt certificates for all public domains.

 All servicees exposed through Traefik have configured health checks.
+## Prometheus, Grafana, alertmanager, cAdvisor
+Enable monitoring of health of Raspberry Pi, Docker containers and Traefik.
+Some sample Grafana dashboards are included for Raspberry Pi, Docker and Traefik metrics.
 ## PiHole
 A network ad-blocker.
 It sinkholes DNS queries to ad systems.
 Love it.
 ## no-ip2 and Cloudflare-DDNS